baoduy/React-MaterialUI-Starter-Kit/README.md

 # Original Source Code

-The source had been clone from [vikpe/react-webpack-babel-starter](https://github.com/vikpe/react-webpack-babel-starter) and on top of that I added some useful packages includes the Finished the [Material-Dashboard-React](https://github.com/creativetimofficial/material-dashboard-react) and Redux integration
+Based on the best practises of the Single-Page-Application development with NodeJS.
+I added the nice font-end component [Material-Dashboard-React](https://github.com/creativetimofficial/material-dashboard-react) and Redux store integration.

+Beside of that I also developped some useful compoment as Message box, Notification to make the Started-kit to be a **Production ready** SPA.

 # Support Features